Djokovic and Nadal treat Olympic fans to a scintillating, if short, match in Paris

 The two tennis greats laced winning shots from far outside the net; balls dropped into corners as if they were laser-guided, fizzing with spin-rates never seen at your average country club.

-Djokovic repeatedly broke his arch-rival’s serve and was threatening to run the table in the first set before Nadal’s backhand — which looked suspect in the early going — delivered a winner down the line.
+Djokovic repeatedly broke his arch-rival’s serve and was threatening to run the table in the first set before Nadal’s backhand — which had looked suspect earlier — delivered a winner down the line.
 Nadal used that momentum to win his first game, 1-5, and forestall what then seemed an inevitable second-round exit.

 While Djokovic dictated play in the early going, Nadal — playing under a sign bearing Roland Garros’ famous motto, “Victory belongs to the most tenacious” — briefly took control in the second frame to put Djokovic on the brink of losing serve and his four-game edge in the set.